MCUSec/uEmu/README.md

 ## Source Code Installation
 **NOTE**:
-1. If you are using Ubuntu 14.04 you must install CMake manually - S2E requires version 3.4.3 or newer, which is not available in the Ubuntu 14.04 repositories.

-2. The μEmu is still compatianle with the original S2E, so you can also analyze i386 and X64 program
+1. uEmu builds and runs on Ubuntu 18.04 or 20.04 LTS (64-bit).
+Earlier versions may still work, but we do not support them anymore.

-3. Since the qemu in arm kvm mode will use ptrace.h which is from the host arm linux kernel, however the real host μEmu is X86, so you have to add ptracearm.h from [linux source code](https://elixir.bootlin.com/linux/latest/source/arch/arm/include/asm/ptrace.h) (you can also directly download it from this repo) to the your local path: /usr/include/x86_64-linux-gnu/asm
+2. Since the qemu in arm kvm mode will use ptrace.h which is from the host arm linux kernel, however the real host μEmu is X86, so you have to add ptracearm.h from [linux source code](https://elixir.bootlin.com/linux/latest/source/arch/arm/include/asm/ptrace.h) (you can also directly download it from this repo) to the your local path: /usr/include/x86_64-linux-gnu/asm

 ### Required packages

 You must install a few packages in order to build μEmu manually.
-The required packages of μEmu is same as the current S2E 2.0, please check out [required packages](http://s2e.systems/docs/BuildingS2E.html#required-packages) of S2E.
+The required packages of μEmu is same as the current S2E 2.0, please check out [required packages](https://github.com/S2E/s2e/blob/master/Dockerfile#L35) of S2E.
+Note please do not install S2E itself, but only install S2E dependent packages.

 ### Checking out source code